H-0644

 Enforcement Authority

-Attorney General enforcement under the Consumer Protection Act (9 V.S.A. chapter 63, subchapter 1).
-The AG has authority to make rules, conduct civil investigations, enter into assurances of discontinuance, and bring civil actions.
+Attorney General enforcement under the Consumer Protection Act, 9 V.S.A. chapter 63, subchapter 1.
+The Attorney General has authority to make rules, conduct civil investigations, enter into assurances of discontinuance, and bring civil actions.
 Private parties have the same rights and remedies as provided under 9 V.S.A. chapter 63, subchapter 1.
-Separately, violations by licensed mental health professionals constitute unprofessional conduct under 3 V.S.A. § 129a, enforceable through professional licensing disciplinary proceedings.
+For licensed mental health professionals, violations constitute unprofessional conduct under 3 V.S.A. § 129a, subject to licensing board disciplinary action including denial of a license.

 Penalties

-Each violation of 18 V.S.A. § 7115 carries a civil penalty of $10,000 per violation as set forth in 9 V.S.A. § 2461.
+Each violation of 18 V.S.A. § 7115 carries a civil penalty of $10,000.00 as set forth in 9 V.S.A. § 2461.
 Private parties have the same rights and remedies as provided under 9 V.S.A. chapter 63, subchapter 1.
-Nothing in the statute precludes or supplants any other statutory or common law remedies.
-For licensed professionals, violations also constitute unprofessional conduct subject to license denial, suspension, or other disciplinary action.
+Nothing in the section precludes or supplants any other statutory or common law remedies.
+Licensed mental health professionals face professional disciplinary action including potential license denial or revocation for violations constituting unprofessional conduct.

 Who Is Covered